 You can find the same chunky glitter we used on Amazon here.

-Reminder: your contact lens solution should contain boric acid or your slime will not form.
+Reminder: your contact lens solution should contain boric acid and sodium borate or your slime will not form.

 Once the slime starts to pull away from the bowl you can take the slime out and knead with your hands.
 It will still be sticky at this point and that is normal.
 Keep kneading for 5 minutes and the more you knead, the less sticky it should be.